A letter from the founder:

 After the doctors at Children's National conducted many tests over the weeks that followed, Eli was diagnosed with dilated cardiomyopathy, which meant her heart was enlarged and not pumping sufficient blood to meet her body's needs.
 She had three open-heart surgeries, including one to attach a Berlin Heart and one to receive a heart transplant.
 Eli was the first child in the Washington, DC area to be on a Berlin Heart, which is a ventricular assist device (VAD) that pumps blood for the heart while a child awaits heart transplantation.
 She also had dozens of cardiac cathetarizations, was on dozens of medicines, and had dozens of hospitalizations...of up to 8 months at a time.

-While Eli spent the majority of her almost four years in the hospital, as both an in-patient and out-patient, we did everything we could to give her a joy, happiness, and fulfillment.
-When she was able to be at home and was feeling well, we took our girls to library story times, the playground, birthday parties, our family members' houses...we got to see them play in the sand, kick soccer balls, twirl in tutus, dance to "Frozen" songs, start pre-school...each moment is precious and we hold onto all of them dearly...
+While Eli spent the majority of her almost four years in the hospital, as both an in-patient and out-patient, we did everything we could to give her joy, happiness, and fulfillment.
+When she was able to be at home and was feeling well, we took our girls to library story times, the playground, birthday parties, our family members' houses...we got to see them play in the sand, kick soccer balls, twirl in tutus, dance to "Frozen" songs, start pre-school...each moment was precious and we hold onto all of them dearly...

 Eli passed away March 28, 2016.
 Her light continues to shine and will always guide us.